Does adding rocks in containers to improve the drainage of your pot plant sound familiar?

 But what if I told you that placing rocks or gravel in pots to aid in drainage is dumb?

 If you’re like most gardeners I know, you wouldn’t.

-Besides, why doubt something that has worked for your plants for many years.
+After all, why doubt something that has "worked" for your plants for many years.
 You’ve enjoyed happy, healthy, and thriving plants in pots with holes and gravel without major problems.